duckietown/book-opmanual-duckiebot/src/setup/setup_laptop/setup_dependencies.md

 **1) Install dependencies**

-The basic development tools that you will need are `pip3`, `git`, `git-lfs`, `curl`, and `wget`.
+The basic development tools that you will need are `pipx`, `git`, `git-lfs`, `curl`, and `wget`.
 Install these in your Ubuntu WSL by running the following commands in the shell:

     sudo apt update
-    sudo apt install -y python3-pip git git-lfs curl wget
+    sudo apt install -y pipx git git-lfs curl wget pipx ensurepath

 ---